CONABIO/antares3-docker/antares3-datacube/local_deployment/README.md

-To avoid having different packages and dependencies we use same image in docker hub to deploy k8s deployment and dummy cluster locally without permissions to write to LUSTRE file system.
+To avoid having different packages and dependencies we use same image in docker hub to deploy k8s deployment and dummy cluster locally.
 This docker image uses a `bionic` version of ubuntu.

 # Run docker container